 - Is the plaintiff a liar?
 If the plaintiff can be caught within the records, a recorded statement or anywhere as being casual with the truth, that is going to deflate settlement value and make it more likely that a lawsuit needs to be filed.

 - Where was victim going/coming from at the time of the crash?
 If it was 2:00 a.m. and you were leaving the club, sober or not, that decreases the value of your case.
-If you were leaving church, that is going to increase the value of the case.
+If you were leaving church on Sunday, that is going to increase the value of the case.

 Which factors matter the most depends on the case.
 Significant prior injuries to the same body part that is the subject of the claim, for example, can kill a case when all of the other factors line up perfectly.
 But pre-suit, what matters are the injuries and whether they are objective, the venue, and whether the plaintiff had any preexisting conditions.